-Being a diabetic patient for more than a decade, Muhammad Aslam started to have eye problems
+Being a diabetic patient for more than a decade, Muhammad Aslam started experiencing eye problems

-‘It became difficult for me to drive car at night because of all the lights that flashed on the road created an irritation in my eye’ said Aslam.
-He faced a hard time looking for street signs while driving his car and needed his glasses for almost everything he had to read and the only time he used to be without was the time of his sleep.
+"It became difficult for me to drive car at night because of all the lights that flashed on the road created an irritation in my eye", said Aslam.
+He faced a hard time looking for street signs while driving his car and needed his glasses for almost everything and he had to constantly wear them.

-Although poor, Aslam’s vision started getting even worse with time.
-Resultantly, it became more and more difficult for him to be even slightly exposed to light.
+Already weak, Aslam’s vision started getting even worse with time.
+Consequently, it became more and more difficult for him to have even a slight exposure to light.

-A time came when Aslam felt he couldn’t even enjoy his free time because of the complications that had developed with cataract and had to gradually minimize his social life.
-Aggravated with the situation Aslam decided to have the eye checked at different hospitals in Abu Dhabi and Dubai.
-But to no satisfaction and assurance from the hospital staff on the success rate of the procedure, Aslam decided to route for other healthcare providers.
-One of Aslam’s friends recommended him to have a checkup at The Aga Khan University Hospital Karachi and scheduled and appointment for him.
+A time came when Aslam felt he couldn’t even enjoy his free time because of the complications that had developed with cataract and felt he had to gradually minimize his social life.
+Aggravated with the situation, Aslam decided to have the eye checked at different hospitals in Abu Dhabi and Dubai, but to no avail.
+No one could give him assurance on the chances of success of the procedure, in his situation.
+Aslam decided to route for other healthcare providers.
+One of his friends then recommended him to have a checkup at The Aga Khan University Hospital Karachi and scheduled an appointment for him.

-Upon arriving in the city of Karachi, Aslam began his journey and got an appointment from Dr. Irfan Jeeva, Assistant Professor, Ophthalmology, Surgery and Service Line Chief of Eye (Ophthalmology), Ear, Nose and Throat (Otorhinolaryngology) Services
+Upon arriving in the city of Karachi, Aslam began his journey and got an appointment from Dr. Irfan Jeeva, Assistant Professor, Ophthalmology, Surgery and Service Line Chief of Eye (Ophthalmology) and Ear, Nose and Throat (Otorhinolaryngology) Services

 Dr. Irfan Jeeva after thorough analysis explained Aslam of the situation and recommended a surgery.

-Ironically now, Aslam reads all of the stuff he enjoyed reading but could not due to the eye cataract complications.
+Now, Aslam reads all of the stuff he enjoyed reading but could not for so long, due to the eye cataract complications.
 At AKUH, he found not only a solution to his problems, but also a solution with minimum precautions and time for recovery with AKUH's Dropless Cataract surgery.